CDC Priorities

 Download All Messages and Graphics How to Post on Social Media

-How to Post to Social Media
+How to Post on Social Media

 Start by downloading the ZIP file above.
 Then double click the downloaded file to unzip and open the folder.
 Inside, you’ll find three CSV files.